JakobPapirov/fitness/README.md

 # V. 2.0
 I'm in the process of re-writing the site in Bootstrap 5.0 (from 3.3.6/7).
 Quite a lot of functionality isn't done yet.
 I'm also planning to automate stuff as I'm learning backend (NodeJS) and extend previous functionality.

+# V. 1.0
+This legacy site can be viewed at http://projects.jakobpapirov.se/fitness